 Do yourself a favor: Avoid one of Thailand's oldest tuk-tuk scams by not agreeing to go inside of shops for a driver.

 - Learn about more scams in Southeast Asia.

 Unfortunately, tuk-tuks contribute more than their share of pollution in large, Asian cities.
 Many of the engines are only two-stroke, hence the sputtering noise and black smoke.
 Sri Lanka, India, and several other countries have banned the high-emission engines or have initiated a conversion to cleaner fuel alternatives such as liquid propane or natural gas.

 - Read more about how you can contribute to responsible travel.

 Tuk-tuk variants -- referred to as auto rickshaws -- can be found throughout Asia, India, Africa, South America, and even in Europe.
 Cambodia recently announced a new fleet of low-emission tuk-tuks equipped with Wi-Fi.

 Makes and styles of tuk-tuks may differ throughout the world, but most are colorful, chaotic affairs and all come stocked with a fast-talking driver!

-- Read more about getting around in Thailand.
+- See other options for getting around in Thailand.